krissaneImen/krissaneImen/README.md

 # 👋 Hi, I’m @krissaneImen

-- 👀 I’m interested in technology, programming, data analysis, and system integration.
+- 👀 I’m interested in technology, programming and system integration.
 - 🌱 I’m currently learning advanced techniques in Flutter and Firebase.
 - 💞️ I’m looking to collaborate on innovative projects that solve real-world problems.
 - 📫 How to reach me: krissaane.imen.95@gmail.com | +216 52 349 953